innogames/graphite-ch-optimizer/README.md

     age ASC
 ```

-Before and after running you could run the next query:
+#### The next queries could be executed before and after the daemon running

+* Detailed info about each partition of GraphiteMergeTree tables:

 ```sql
 SELECT